-You will experience some post-op pain.
+You will experience post-op pain.
 The level of pain varies from patient to patient.
 Lumbar surgery patients may experience leg pain.
-The leg pain you might have felt before surgery may sometimes be present after surgery, it can vary from more intense pain or pain oftentimes totally disappears.
-Pain at the surgical site(s) is normal.
+The leg pain you might have felt before surgery may sometimes be present after surgery, but it may be more intense or totally disappear.
+Pain at the incision site is normal.
 Numbness and tingling in your leg or foot can be expected.
 These symptoms are normal in most cases, but if any of these symptoms continue after a long period of time or worsen, please contact us.
-If you have questions after referencing this post-operative guide, please contact Dr. Mohr's Assistants at (888)67-SPINE, 281-664-2237.